 Seizing this opportunity and harnessing the power of ecotourism as an instrument of sustainable development requires, above all, the integration of tourism development and nature protection into the economic interests of the local population.

 Reflecting on this now, 20 years later, I feel that things are only getting worse.
-As we know from latest reports, at least 1 million plant and animal species are at risk of extinction worldwide.
-In Estonia, as example, ornithologists witness a strong decline in the number of forest birds.
-However, logging during spring-summer period is still a common practice today.
+As we know from the latest reports, at least 1 million plant and animal species are at risk of extinction worldwide.
+In Estonia, for example, ornithologists witness a strong decline in the number of forest birds.
+However, logging during the spring-summer period is still a common practice today.

 To change this, tourism companies have written a public letter to the Minister of the Environment, calling for the establishment of non-disturbance of breeding birdlife.

 In such an era of mass extinction, I do believe that tourism businesses have to take a much stronger position and become more ambitious.
 After all, the loss of biodiversity is not caused by biological factors, but by social and economic ones.

 What role do ICT play nowadays in the context of supporting the sustainability of tourism experiences and destinations?